Feet Wound care in Outaouais

 It is a particular problem because neuropathic patients often do not feel pain, which can easily be the case for a healthy person without neuropathy.
 As a consequence, the consultation may be delayed, which will greatly increase complication risks.

-When insufficient blood supply is detected, the patient is recommended a consultation with a vascular specialist so that the arterial blockage is located and proper medical and surgical care is provided.
+When insufficient blood supply is detected, the patient is recommended a consultation with a vascular specialist so that the arterial blockage is located, and proper medical and surgical care is provided.

 Venous wounds form when the venous system is compromised and the venous return towards the heart is inadequate.
 A venous slowing phenomenon then occurs, which implies a venous stasis.
 This type of ulcer can be observed mostly on the inside face of the leg, near the ankle.